Yasouimo/Parking-Recognition-System-2-Bellmir_Chegdati/README.md

 # About
 Parking Recognition System is a project realised by:Bellmir Yahya&Chegdati Chouaib Supervised by:M.Masrour Tawfik
-Project for 4th Year Modelisation et simulation en IA
+Project for 4th Year Modelisation et simulation en IA Year 2024-2025

 # Readthedocs
 u can find code explanation in here